repetere/jsonx/README.md

 ## Description

-**React JSON Syntax (JSONX)** takes a RXJ JSON object and can create (Suspense, Lazy, Functional and Class) React Components, output HTML and JSX and render React components without transpilers. **JSONX** lets you get up and running with React without extra configuration management of more complicated tool chains.
+**React JSON Syntax (JSONX)** takes a JSON object and can create (Suspense, Lazy, Functional and Class) React Components, output HTML and JSX and render React components without transpilers. **JSONX** lets you get up and running with React without extra configuration management of more complicated tool chains.

 ## Installation